Hilmi Esat Bayındırlı

-Hilmi Esat Bayındırlı (born June 5, 1962), also known as Erik Bayindirli, is a Turkish-American Paralympic alpine skier, who competes in the LW11 disability class of mostly men's giant slalom, sitting event.
+Hilmi Esat Bayındırlı (born 5 June 1962), also known as Erik Bayindirli, is a Turkish-American Paralympic alpine skier, who competes in the LW11 disability class of mostly men's giant slalom, sitting event.
 He represented United States at the 2006 Winter Paralympics and Turkey at the 2014 Winter Paralympics.
 A trained jeweller, he was paralyzed below the chest following a car accident in his youth.

 Personal life

-Hilmi Esat Bayındırlı was born to Turkish parents on June 5, 1962, and grew up in Verbier, Switzerland.
+Hilmi Esat Bayındırlı was born to Turkish parents on 5 June 1962, and grew up in Verbier, Switzerland.
 At the age of 17, he moved to the United States.
-He attended the La Jolla High School in California to take some classes voluntarily.
+He attended La Jolla High School in California to take some classes voluntarily.
 After developing an interest in jewelry making, he went to Oregon to get trained at a school in diamond setting.
 In the next two years, he ran a jewelry business in San Diego, California.
 As a passionate skier, he realized that he had too little time for his sport hobby.
 Therefore, he gave up retailing jewelry and instead handcrafted rings and designed pendants in his home workshop for sale privately.
 Later, he moved to Utah.

 His father was Hilmi Bayındırlı.
 He is also known as Erik Bayindirli, and nicknamed "Ebay".